 Niagara-on-the-Lake Hydro currently defines this measure as the tracking of actual total capital project expenditures to planned total capital project expenditures, expressed as a percentage.
-For 2015, Niagara-on-the-Lake Hydro completed 89% of the capital projects planned for 2015 in terms of expenditures.
-The shortfall was due to the attention required by the new transformer project and the intention is to catch up in 2016.
+For 2017, Niagara-on-the-Lake Hydro completed 110% of the capital projects planned for 2017 in terms of expenditures.
+The expenditure in 2017 was higher than planned due to an increase in Smart Grid investments such as new automated switches, reclosures and enhanced SCADA connectivity.